crf8472/libarcstk/BUILD.md

 ``build/generated-docs/html/index.html`` in your browser to see the entry page.

-### Doxygen with HTML5 and CSS3 (experimental)
+### Doxygen with HTML5 and CSS3 (tested, still experimental)

 Accompanying [m.css][3] comes a doxygen style.
-It takes the doxygen XML output and generates a static site in plain HTML5 and CSS3 from it (without JavaScript).
+It takes the doxygen XML output and generates a static site in plain HTML5 and CSS3 from it (nearly without JavaScript).
 The resulting site presents the content much cleaner and (at least in my opinion) more to the point regarding its structure than the stock doxygen HTML output.
 (Which, on the other hand, gives us this warm nostalgic memory of the Nineties... we loved the Nineties, didn't we?)

-Build the m.css based documentation by the following steps:
+Build the [m.css][3] based documentation by the following steps:

 	$ cd build
-	$ cmake -DUSE_MCSS=ON ..   # Implies -DWITH_DOCS=ON
+	$ cmake -DWITH_DOCS=ON -DUSE_MCSS=ON ..
 	$ cmake --build . --target doc

-This generates the documentation in ``build/generated-docs`` and you can load ``build/generated-docs/html/index.html`` in your browser.
+This generates the documentation in ``build/generated-docs/mcss`` and you can load ``build/generated-docs/mcss/html/index.html`` in your browser.

+Note that ``-DUSE_MCSS=ON`` turns off the LaTeX output!

-CMake builds a local python sandbox with ``virtualenv``, installs jinja2 and Pygments in it, then clones m.css, and then runs doxygen by m.css's ``dox2html.py`` in the process.
+CMake builds a local python sandbox with ``virtualenv``, installs jinja2 and Pygments in it, then clones [m.css][3], and then runs doxygen in the process.
 This is a bit of a machinery and maybe it needs finetuning for some environments I did not foresee.
 Help on improvements is welcome.

-### Manual: PDF by LaTeX
+### Manual: PDF by LaTeX (early stage)

 Libarcstk provides also support for a PDF manual using LaTeX.
 An actual LaTeX installation (along with ``pdflatex``) is required for creating the manual.

-Building the PDF manual is only available without ``-DUSE_MCSS=ON``.
+Building the PDF manual is only available when ``USE_MCSS`` is ``OFF``.
 Using ``-DUSE_MCSS=ON`` will effectively turn off LaTeX source generation!
+If you have previously configured ``USE_MCSS``, just reconfigure your build:

+	$ cmake -DWITH_DOCS=ON -DUSE_MCSS=OFF ..

 Building the ``doc`` target like in the examples above will create the LaTeX sources for the PDF manual but will not automatically typeset the actual PDF document.
-If you intend to build the PDF manual, do:
+This requires to change directory to ``build/generated-docs/latex`` and issue ``make``.

+The entire process:

 	$ cd build
 	$ cmake -DWITH_DOCS=ON ..  # Do not use -DUSE_MCSS=ON!
 	$ cmake --build . --target doc
-	$ cd doc/latex
+	$ cd generated-docs/latex
 	$ make

 This will create the manual ``refman.pdf`` in folder ``build/generated-docs/latex`` (while issueing loads of ``Underfull \hbox`` warnings, which is perfectly normal).

+Note that I did never give any love to the manual.
+It will build but it will not be convenient or look good at its current stage!

 ## Libarcstk code in my ``$EDITOR``